preeve9534/pdjr-skplugin-devantech/README.md

 This optional string property can be used to supply some documentary text.

-__Device type__ [deviceid]\
+__Module device type__ [deviceid]\
-This required string  property supplies an identifier which selects a specific device definition appropriate to the physical device that is being used to implement this module.
+This required string  property supplies an identifier which selects a specific device definition appropriate to the particular device that is being used to implement this module.
-See the [Device definitions](#device-definitions) section below fors more detail.
+See the [Device definitions](#device-definitions) section below for more detail.

+__Module connection string__ [devicecstring]\
-The required __devicecstring__ property value supplies a connection string that tells the plugin how to connect to the physical device.
-There are two styles of value: one describes a USB connection and the other an ethernet connection (supporting Devantech's wired and wireless devices).
+This required string value supplies a connection string that tells the plugin how to connect to the physical device implementing this module.

+There are two styles of value: one describes a USB connection and the other an ethernet connection (supporting both wired and wireless devices).

-A USB connection string has the form "__usb:__*device-path*" where *device-path* specifies the serial device representing the physical port to which the associated device is connected.
-A typical value for a USB __devicecstring__ might be "usb:/dev/ttyACM0".
+A USB connection string has the form '__usb:__*device-path*' where *device-path* specifies the serial device representing the physical port to which the associated device is connected.
+A typical value for a USB __devicecstring__ might be 'usb:/dev/ttyACM0'.

-An ethernet connection string has the form   "__eth:__[*password*__@__]*address*__:__*port*" where *address* is the IP address or hostname assigned to the associated device, *port* is the port number on which it provides service and *password* is the optional password required to operate the device.
-A typical value for an ethernet __devicecstring__ might be "eth:letmein@192.168.0.20:14555".
-These values you should use when constructing this string are defined when you configure a Devantech ETH or WIFI relay device for first use: consult your user guide for more information.
+An ethernet connection string has the form   '__eth:__[*password*__@__]*address*__:__*port*' where *address* is the IP address or hostname assigned to the associated device, *port* is the port number on which it provides service and *password* is the optional password required to operate the device.
+A typical value for an ethernet __devicecstring__ might be 'eth:letmein@192.168.0.20:14555'.
+The values you should use when constructing this string are defined when you configure a Devantech ETH or WIFI relay device for first use: consult your user guide for more information.

+__Module channels__ [channels]\
-The __channels__ property introduces an array of channel definitions each of which describes a relay bank channel.
+This array property introduces a collection of *channel definitions* each of which describes one of the module's a relay bank channels using the following properties.

+__Channel index__ [index]
-The required __index__ property defines the relay module channel to which the channel definition relates.
+This number property defines the relay module channel to which the channel definition relates, supplying the value that Signal K will use to identify the associated relay.
 This value is used by the plugin to overwrite the '{c}' token in the __switchpath__ property discussed earlier and is also used in status and error reporting.

+__Channel address__ [address]\
-The optional __address__ property value defines the physical channel on the remote device with which this channel is associated.
+This optional number property defines the physical channel on the remote device with which this channel is associated.
 If this property is omitted, then the plugin will use the value of the __index__ property as the channel address.

+__Channel description__ [description]\
-The __description__ property value supplies some narrative that is used in status and error reporting and, more importantly, is used to decorate the module switch bank channel with meta information that can be picked up by other Signal K processes.
+This optional string property supplies some narrative that is used to decorate the associated Signal K key's meta property with information that can be picked up by other Signal K processes.

-### Device definitions
+__Device definitions__ [devices]\

-The __devices__ property defines an array of *device definitions*, each of which describes the physical and interfacing characteristics of a supported relay device.
+This array property defines an array of *device definitions*, each of which describes the physical and interfacing characteristics of a supported relay device.

 A device must be defined here before it can be configured for use in a module definition.

-The plugin installation includes device definitions for all of the Devantech relay modules that were available at the time of release, but if you need to add an unsupported device, then read-on...
+The plugin installation includes device definitions for Devantech relay modules that were usable in the Signal K context and that were available at the time of release.
+If you need to add an unsupported device, then read-on.

 Each device definition has the following properties.

+__Device ids__ [id]\
-The required __id__ property value supplies string containing a list of space-separated identifiers, one for each of the devices to which the definition applies.
-Typically these identifiers should be the device manufacturer's model number.
+This string property supplies a list of space-separated identifiers, one for each of the relay devices to which the definition applies.
+Typically these identifiers should be the model number assigned by the device manufacturer.

+__Number of relay channels__ [size]\
-The required __size__ property value specifies the number of relay channels supported by the device.
+This number property specifies the number of relay channels supported by the device.

 The required __protocols__ array property introduces a list of protocol definitions each of which defines a communication protocol supported by the device (usually you will only need to specify one protocol).
 Each protocol definition has the following properties.